 Early Notables of the Hawk family (pre 1700)

-More information is included under the topic Early Hawk Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Hawk Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hawk family to Ireland